molline/qwicklab-projects/Translated-labs/getting-started-bq-translation.md

 	bq head [project_id]:logdata.accesslog

-2. Perform a query on data using the bq wweb UI bq query "select int64_field_6 as hour, count(*) as hitcount from logdata.accesslog group by hour order by hour"
+2. Perform a query on data using the bq web UI

+	bq query "select int64_field_6 as hour, count( * ) as hitcount from logdata.accesslog group by hour order by hour"

 3. Perform a query on the data using the bq command

-	bq query "select string_field_10 as request, count(*) as requestcount from logdata.accesslog group by request order by requestcount desc"
+	bq query "select string_field_10 as request, count( * ) as requestcount from logdata.accesslog group by request order by requestcount desc"